 Are there any VA appraisal fee limits?

-Yes, there are limits to the VA appraisal fees that you can be charged for.
+Yes, there are limits to the VA appraisal fees.
 Be sure to check what the limits are in your local area with the VA website here.